iruzevic/wordpress-mustra-designs-backend/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.1.4 =
+* Improvement: Added additional XSS detection capabilities.
+* Change: Initial preparation for GDPR compliance.
+Additional changes will be included in an upcoming release to meet the GDPR deadline.
+* Change: Reworked Live Traffic/Rate Limiting human and bot detection to function without cookies.
+* Change: Removed the wfvt_ cookie as it was no longer necessary.
+* Change: Better debug messaging for scan forking.
+* Fix: PHP deprecation notices no longer suppress those of old OpenSSL or WordPress.
+* Fix: Fixes to the deprecated OpenSSL version detection and alerting to handle non-patch version numbers.
+* Fix: Added detection for and fixed a very large pcre.backtrack_limit setting that could cause scans to fail, when modified by other plugins.
+* Fix: Scan issue alert emails no longer incorrectly show high sensitivity was enabled.
+* Fix: Fixed wrapping of long strings on the Diagnostics page.

+= 7.1.3 =
+* Improvement: Improved the performance of our config table status check.
+* Improvement: The IP address of the user activating Wordfence is now used by the breached password check until an admin successfully logs in.
+* Improvement: Added several new error displays for scan failures to help diagnose and fix issues.
+* Improvement: Added the block duration to alerts generated when an IP is blocked.
+* Improvement: A text version of scan results is now included in the activity log email.
+* Improvement: The WAF install/uninstall process no longer asks to backup files that do not exist.
+* Change: Began a phased rollout of moving brute force queries to be https-only.
+* Change: Added the initial deprecation notice for PHP 5.2.
+* Change: Suppressed a script tag on the diagnostics page from being output in the email version.
+* Fix: Addressed an issue where plugins that return a null user during authentication would cause a PHP notice to be logged.
+* Fix: Fixed an issue where plugins that use non-standard version formatting could end up with a inaccurate vulnerability status.
+* Fix: Added a workaround for web email clients that erroneously encode some URL characters (e.g., #).

+= 7.1.2 =
+* Improvement: Added support for filtering the blocks list.
+* Improvement: Added a flow for generating the WAF autoprepend file and retrieving the path for manual installations.
+* Improvement: Added a variety of new data values to the Diagnostics page to aid in debugging issues.
+* Improvement: SVG files now have the JavaScript-based malware signatures run against them.
+* Improvement: More descriptive text for the scan issue email when there's an unknown WordPress core version.
+* Improvement: Added a dedicated error display that will show when a scan is detected as failed.
+* Improvement: readme.html and wp-config-sample.php are no longer scanned for changes due to differences between languages (malware signatures still run).
+* Improvement: When the license status changes, it now triggers a fresh pull of the WAF rules.
+* Improvement: Added dedicated messaging for leftover WordPress core files that were not fully removed during upgrade.
+* Improvement: Improved labeling in Live Traffic for hits blocked by the real-time IP blacklist.
+* Improvement: Added forced wrapping to the file paths in the activity report email to avoid scroll bar overlap making them unreadable.
+* Improvement: Updated the bundled GeoIP database.
+* Improvement: Updated the bundled browscap database.
+* Improvement: All emailed alerts now include a link to the generating site.
+* Change: Minor text change to unify some terminology.
+* Fix: Removed a remaining reference to the CDN version of Font Awesome.
+* Fix: Removed an old reference to the pre-Wordfence 7.1 lockouts table.
+* Fix: Scan results for malware detections in posts are no longer clickable.
+* Fix: We now verify that there's a valid email address defined before attempting to send an alert and filter out any invalid ones.
+* Fix: Added a workaround for GoDaddy/Limit Login Attempts suppressing the 2FA prompting.

+= 7.1.1 =
+* Improvement: Added the ability to sort the blocks table.
+* Improvement: Added short-term caching of breach check results.
+* Improvement: The check for passwords leaked in breaches now allows a login if the user has previously logged in from the same IP successfully and displays an admin notice suggesting changing the password.
+* Improvement: Switched the bundled select2 library to use to prefixed version to work around other plugins including older versions on our pages.
+* Improvement: The scan page now displays when beta signatures are enabled since they can produce false positives.
+* Improvement: Improved positioning of the "Wordfence is Working" message.
+* Improvement: Added a character limit to the reason on blocks and forced wrapping to avoid the layout stretching too much.
+* Fix: Fixed an issue with some table prefixing where multisite installations with rare configurations could result in unknown table warnings.
+* Fix: Removed an older behavior with live traffic buttons that could allow them to open in a new tab and show nothing.
+* Fix: Added a check for sites with inaccurate disk space function results to avoid showing an issue.
+* Fix: Added a secondary check to the email summary cron to avoid repeated sending if the cron list is corrupted.
+* Fix: Fixed a typo on the Advanced Comment Spam Filter page.

 = 7.1.0 =
 * Improvement: Added a new feature to prevent attackers from successfully logging in to admin accounts whose passwords have been in data breaches.